Inuyasha the Movie: Fire on the Mystic Island

 Inuyasha the Movie: Fire on the Mystic Island (Note: Also known as InuYasha The Movie: Fire on Hōrai Island (映画犬夜叉 紅蓮の蓬莱島, Eiga Inuyasha: Guren no Hōraijima)) is a 2004 Japanese animated fantasy adventure film based on the Inuyasha manga series written and illustrated by Rumiko Takahashi.
 The film is directed by Toshiya Shinohara, written by Katsuyuki Sumisawa, and produced by Sunrise.
 It was released in Japan on December 23, 2004.

 In the film, Inuyasha and his friends protect a group of half-demon children from four evil gods on an ancient mystical island.

 Fire on the Mystic Island is the fourth and final film of the Inuyasha series, following Swords of an Honorable Ruler.
 After the film's release, the anime adaptation of the manga concluded with the final season for the anime series, Inuyasha: The Final Act.

+Around the time of its release, the movie was accompanied by a Hamtaro feature, Hamtaro: Fairy Tale.

 Plot

 A group of half-demon children on Hōrai Island watch as a Kikyō look-alike comes to life in a green orb at the Cauldron of Resonance.
 Four scars, the mark of the Four War Gods Ryūra, Jūra, Kyōra, and Gōra, appear on all of the children's backs except for the youngest one, Ai.
 Asagi, the oldest, tells Ai to leave the island, and she is rescued by half-demon Inuyasha, schoolgirl Kagome Higurashi, monk Miroku, demon slayer Sango, fox demon Shippo, and Sango's nekomata companion Kirara.

 After Ai asks for Inuyasha to save the others, Inuyasha explains to his friends the myth of Hōrai Island, a place that appears once every fifty years.
-He remembers when he and Kikyō arrived on the island fifty years ago, they were ambushed by the Four War Gods, with Gōra extracting Kikyō's blood (used to make her doppelganger) and Ryūra marking Inuyasha's back with the four scars.
+He remembers when he and Kikyō arrived on the island fifty years ago and were ambushed by the Four War Gods, with Gōra extracting Kikyō's blood (used to make her doppelganger) and Ryūra marking Inuyasha's back with the four scars.

-Following the island's reappearance, Kikyō learns of it and embarks to investigate, while Sesshomaru breaks off from his group - Jaken and Rin - to face Kyōra, who gave him the four scars in the past.
-As Inuyasha and company approach at the island, Jūra appears and fires his Thunder Cannon at them.
+Following the island's reappearance, Kikyō learns of it and embarks to investigate, while Sesshomaru breaks off from his group - Jaken and Rin - to face Kyōra, who also gave him the four scars in the past.
+As Inuyasha and his group approach at the island, Jūra appears and fires his Thunder Cannon at them.
 Miroku and Sango fly away on Kirara to deter the attack, while Inuyasha, Kagome and Ai escape to the island shore where they meet Ryūra.
 Kagome interferes the battle and saves Inuyasha from Ryūra.